UbiquityDotNET/Llvm.NET/src/Interop/LlvmBindingsGenerator/ReadMe.md

 the handle types.
 Otherwise, it doesn't know how to marshal the type and bails out.
 It is possible to "overcome" this with an explicit `MarshalUsingAttribute` on every parameter or return type but that's tedious.
 Tedious, typing is what source generators and templates are supposed to remove.
-Thus, this library will host the source generator (like a unit test would) and generates the handle sources **BEFORE** they are compiled in the project.
+Thus, this library is used to generate the handle sources **BEFORE** they are compiled in the project.
 Thus, the generated source files will contain the marshaling attributes so that the interop source generator knows how to generate the correct code.

 >To be crystal clear - The problem is **NOT** one of generator run ordering, but on the
 > ***dependency of outputs***.
 By design, Roslyn source generators can only see the original